-DRC reports the Response Time Analysis for online administrations of the Georgia Milestones.
+DRC reports the Test Duration analysis for online administrations of the Georgia Milestones.
 The INSIGHT test administration software captures test duration for all operational test items for each student.

-The Response Time Analysis uses standard scores (z-scores, instead of strictly standard deviation) to account for differences in classroom sizes:
+The Response Time analysis uses standard scores (z-scores, instead of strictly standard deviation) to account for differences in classroom sizes: